 There are three main types of ETFs:

-- For contracts with flat termination fees, you pay a fixed amount of money regardless of when you terminate the contract.
+1. For contracts with flat termination fees, you pay a fixed amount of money regardless of when you terminate the contract.

-- For prorated termination fees, the fine you pay decreases with the increasing time you spend in the contract.
+2. For prorated termination fees, the fine you pay decreases with the increasing time you spend in the contract.

-- For liquidated damages termination fees, the provider estimates and charges the profit the contract earns on completion of its length.
+3. For liquidated damages termination fees, the provider estimates and charges the profit the contract earns on completion of its length.

 Some contracts may charge more than one type of fee.
 You will have to check through the fine print to identify the proper clause stating the kind of cancellation fee you may end up paying.

 Residential consumers often have a lower early termination fee than commercial companies.
-Power Wizard can determine and track your electricity plan to help you avoid incurring unexpected cancellation charges.

-How to avoid a termination charge
+How to Avoid a Termination Charge

 Early termination fees are entirely avoidable.
 Here are a few key steps you can take to avoid paying early termination charges to Texas electricity companies.